 Films — Live-Action

-- Gabriel Syme in GK Chesterton's The Man Who Was Thursday comes from a family that rebels against everything.
-By the time he grows up, the only thing left to rebel against is anarchy, so he joins the police.
+- Gabriel Syme in G. K. Chesterton's The Man Who Was Thursday comes from a family that rebels against everything.
+By the time he grows up, the only thing left to rebel against is rebellion, so he joins the police to fight the anarchists.

 - The younger Magpyres of Carpe Jugulum are quite evil, but they rebel by discarding all of the traditional vampire traits.
 They dress dowdily and pick the most mundane human names possible, as a pretty clear inversion of rebellious goth teenagers.

-- Sirius Black in the Harry Potter novels acts like your typical "bad boy rebel" and is the Black Sheep of his family, but since said family are almost exclusively dark wizards, who are extremely racist to muggle-borns that they make the Malfoys look tame, he's one of these.
+- Sirius acts like your typical "bad boy rebel" and is the Black Sheep of his family, but since said family are almost exclusively dark wizards, who are so racist against muggle-borns that they make the Malfoys look tame, he's one of these.
 Ditto his favorite cousin, Andromeda Black, who marries a Muggle-born.
 And his younger brother Regulus, who, after discovering what the dark side really looks like, betrays Voldemort by stealing the Slytherin Locket, the Horcrux hidden in the cave, sacrificing his life in the process.

 - And to drive the point home, both Sirius and Andromeda have been disowned by the family, their names burnt off the family tree tapestry.

 - Agent Pendergast seems to be the only member of his entire family for generations back who didn't turn out criminally insane.

 - Elric of Melnibone is the first of both his family and his civilisation to start wondering about things like morality, which is what leads him to give up his place as Emperor and start Walking the Earth.